apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 ### <a name="index-defnitions"></a> Index Definitions

 Index definitions are nodes of type `oak:QueryIndexDefinition` which are stored under a special node named `oak:index`.
 As part of diff traversal at each level `IndexUpdate` would look for `oak:index` nodes.
+Below is the canonical index definition structure

+    /oak:index/indexName
+      - jcr:primaryType = "oak:QueryIndexDefinition"
+      - type (string) mandatory
+      - async (string) multiple
+      - reindex (boolean)

 The index definitions nodes have following properties

 1. `type` - It determines the _type_ of index.
 Based on the `type` `IndexUpdate` would look for `IndexEditor` of given type from registered `IndexEditorProvider`.
 For out of the box Oak setup it can have one of the following value